Cape Coast Castle

-At the time, enslaved Africans were a valuable commodity in the Americas and elsewhere, and enslaved people were the main trade in Cape Coast.
+Enslaved Africans were a valuable commodity in the Americas, the Middle East, and elsewhere, and enslaved people were the main trade in Cape Coast.
 Due to this, many changes were made to the fort.
 One of the alterations was the addition of large, underground dungeons that could hold as many as a thousand enslaved people awaiting export.
 Many European nations flocked to the area in order to get a foothold in the slave trade.
 The business was very competitive, which led to conflict and for this reason, the forts changed hands many times during the course of its commercial history.

+In 1672, the "Royal African Company of England was given a legal monopoly on English trade ‘for a thousand years’ along the entire western coast of Africa from the edge of the desert in the north to the Cape of Good Hope in the south," and the company would expand Cape Coast Castle in the decades to come.
+The Royal African Company found itself unable to enforce its monopoly due to a loss of ships from pirates and privateers and unafflicted slave captains who could undercut their prices because they "paid nothing towards the costs of the Castle and the forts”.